awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 aws --region region-code eks update-kubeconfig --name cluster_name --role-arn arn:aws:iam::aws_account_id:role/role_name
 ```

-To map an IAM user to a Kubernetes RBAC user, see [Managing Users or IAM Roles for your Cluster](add-user-role.md) or watch a [video](https://www.youtube.com/watch?time_continue=3&v=97n9vWV3VcU) about how to map a user\.
+To map an IAM user to a Kubernetes RBAC user, see [Managing users or IAM roles for your cluster](add-user-role.md) or watch a [video](https://www.youtube.com/watch?time_continue=3&v=97n9vWV3VcU) about how to map a user\.

 ## `hostname doesn't match`<a name="python-version"></a>